David South

 David South (also known as "David Del Sur") is an American musician and filmmaker.
 He is a co-founder of Mono Prism and currently plays bass guitar in SISU, NYC punk band Flowers of Evil, and the solo project of A Place to Bury Strangers bassist Dion Lunadon.

 In the past, South has been a member of The Valley Arena, and has performed with Young Boys, Haunted Hearts, and Crocodiles.

 His motion work continues to expand, but includes music videos for Gardens & Villa and SISU.

+Mono Prism

-South created Mono Prism in 2012 as a springboard for people involved in music, film, and print projects.
-He lives and works in NYC's Lower East Side.
+South founded the Mono Prism label with Sandra Vu in 2012 as a springboard for people involved in music, film, and print projects.

+Mono Prism's first production was a music video for the Gardens & Villa song "Spacetime" off of their 2011 release, Gardens & Villa.
+In 2013, Mono Prism Records released two albums for SISU, Light Eyes EP and Blood Tears LP.
+Mono Prism went on to produce live visuals for several SISU tours in support of Dirty Beaches, Crocodiles, and Cat Power.